pandas-dev/pandas/doc/source/io.rst

   - ``skip_footer``: number of lines to skip at bottom of file (default 0)
   - ``converters``: a dictionary of functions for converting values in certain columns, where keys are either integers or column labels
+  - ``encoding``: a string representing the encoding to use if the contents are non-ascii, for python versions prior to 3

 .. ipython:: python
    :suppress: